 The Archaeological Museum stewards an ancient Egyptian woman whose skeletal remains are only partially preserved.
 Our recent study of this individual revealed surprising new insights that contradict earlier assumptions.

-While previously identified as a young male, our study of this individual’s remains revealed the individual is, in fact, female.
+While previously identified as a young male, our study of this person’s remains revealed the individual is, in fact, female.
 The development of her bones and the amount of wear on her teeth also indicate she was an adult when she died, possibly in her forties or older, and her pelvis suggests she may have borne children.
 Based on measurements of her long bones, she was approximately 4 feet 7 inches tall and weighed about 89 pounds.
-Examinations of CT scans of her skull indicate both typical sub-Saharan and Caucasoid features, suggesting a mixed ancestry, which is common for ancient Egyptians.
 She lost several teeth over the course of her life, and she had abscesses that must have caused her severe pain.
 Small patches of straight reddish hair are still preserved on her skull, the color of which is likely due to either natural decomposition processes, or may be evidence of her hair being dyed.